Brother DCP-T426W wouldn’t print on Linux/Debian: ipp-usb conflicts with vendor driver

 A guy named Gandhi

 What if I tell you that I know a guy who accidentally sliced his butt off like a mango?
-As they say, you can’t make this shit up!
+You can’t make this shit up!

-When I was a kid, there was an older kid nicknamed Gandhi in my village.
-He was a simpleton, never used a curse word, always smiling, never seen angry, and often wore white khadi clothes.
+He was a much older kid.
+His name was Rajeev but we called him Gandhi.
+He was a simpleton, never used a curse word, always smiling, never seen angry, and often wore white khaadi clothes.
 Hence the nick name.
+Having first name Rajeev also helped!

 The villain in our story is a fodder/chaff cutter or kutti katne ki machine.
 Here is a picture.
-Can you imagine using it to slice off your butts?
+Can you imagine youself slice off your butts with it?
+I can!

 Kutti katne ki machine or chaff cutter.
 You can use it to slice your butt if you try really hard.